tox-dev/azure-pipelines-template/README.md

   - otherwise `Ubuntu-16.04`
 - `architecture`: either `x64` or `x86`) with default `x64` (only affects windows)
 - `coverage`: if set after running the test suite tox will run this tox target to generate a coverage report.
+- `before` steps to be run before invoking the tox environment (useful to provision additional dependencies).

+Note, for now:
-Note: for now, `python3.8` is only available on linux -- it is installed from [deadsnakes](https://github.com/deadsnakes).
+- `python3.8` is only available on linux -- it is installed from [deadsnakes](https://github.com/deadsnakes).
+- `jython` is available from under Linux and MacOs.

 ## `merge-coverage.yml`